ntuanb/i-promise-to-respond/README.md

 ### Run

-Run each of the following commands to see the output of each command.
+Run each of the following commands to see the output of each test.

 - `node 01`
 - `node 02`